 11. Let the Natural Light In

-The strategic use of daylight has a huge part in achieving positive organizational health.
-And it’s a highly sought-after office perk that outweighs latest office fads such as fitness centers, treadmill desks.
-And even on-site childcare services.
+The use of daylight has a huge part in achieving positive organisational health.
+And it’s a highly sought-after office perk that outweighs latest office fads such as fitness centres, treadmill desks – even on-site childcare services.

 A Heschong Mahone Group study used computerised cognitive assessment tools to examine cognitive performance of 200 office workers working at their desktop computers.